On the benefits of self-taught learning for brain decoding

 \subsection{Summary of the results}

-In this work, we showed the benefits of self-taught learning on two large public datasets with different sample sizes and classification tasks.
+In this work, we showed the benefits of self-taught learning with a large and variable database on the classification of two large public datasets with different sample sizes and classification tasks.
 In all cases, pre-training a classifier with an unsupervised task (in our case: reconstruction) was beneficial but the level of improvement varied depending on the classification task and the size of the training dataset.

 When sample sizes were small, pre-training always improved the classification performance, regardless of whether the dataset was homogeneous or heterogeneous and of the complexity of the classification task.
 In medical imaging, where the dimensions of the data are often very large and few samples are typically available due to high financial and human costs, learning a good representation of the data can be very difficult \citep{thomas_challenges_2021, Sun_2017_ICCV}.
-Unsupervised pre-training is thus helpful by initializing the weights of the CNN to preserve the (brain) structure learned by the autoencoder, and facilitate the learning process.
-However, when the sample size increased, benefits were less remarkable since the amount of available training data was probably sufficient to learn a good representation.
+Unsupervised pre-training can thus be helpful by initializing the weights of the CNN to preserve the (brain) structure learned by the autoencoder, and facilitate the learning process.
+However, when the sample size increases, benefits are less remarkable since the amount of available training data is probably sufficient to learn a good representation.

 This observation can also be made for classification tasks.
-When trying to classify the data in a small number of classes, performance of the pre-trained classifier were better but not with a high improvement of performance, even for small sample sizes (\textit{e.g.} 100 subjects for task classification).
+When trying to classify the data in a small number of classes, performance of the pre-trained classifier was better but not with a high improvement of performance, even for small sample sizes (\textit{e.g.} 100 subjects for task classification).
 But when trying to separate data into more classes, for a more fine-grained classification, the representation learned during the pre-training was beneficial.